 From my days as a teacher, I knew one thing for sure–repetition created habits.
 You start the way you want to end up.
 That is when I decided to move our little baby boy into his crib.

-Over the next couple of years, I listened to many of my friends’ nighttime soap operas that included the “family bed” while I got a good night of sleep most nights.
+Over the next couple of years, I listened to many of my friends’ nighttime soap operas that included the “family bed” while I got a good night’s sleep most nights.
 He slept through at six weeks thanks to Babywise.

 For those of you who are happy with your co-sleeping situation, by all means, keep doing it!
 But if you want seven easy tips for getting a baby to sleep through the night then check out this post.

-I heard Keriann MacElroy, a certified pediatric sleep consultant, speak at our MOPS group.
+I spoke to a certified sleep specialist.
 Here are some of her tips for getting a baby to sleep through the night…alone.

 1. Create a routine